top of page

 • Reducing the walks to quick potty breaks

-• Removing indoor barking platforms with windows access
+• Removing indoor barking platforms with window access

 Options: Reactivity Interventions